rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 ## Step 2 : Deploy Solidity Code as RSK Smart Contract

-We are going to deploy the example smart contract on to RSK Testnet.
+We are going to deploy the example smart contract on to the RSK Testnet.

 ### Testnet and Faucet